Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Sawtell

-It’s known for it’s pristine waterways, gorgeous national park and trendy cafes.
+It’s known for its pristine waterways, gorgeous national park, and trendy cafes.

 For us, Bonville Headland was an absolute standout, especially the ocean pool.
 You’ll discover Bonville Creek and where it meets the headland and flows into the sea.
 The water here is so clean and perfect for swimming.
 This pretty creek flows through the Bongil Bongil National Park.
 Further up the creek, you’ll find the best spots for fishing, kayaking, and bushwalking.

-Sawtell Beach with its endless stretch of sand is ideal for swimming with the family.
+Sawtell Beach, with its endless stretch of sand, is ideal for swimming with the family.

 There’s a BIG 4 at Sawtell which looks amazing for an affordable family holiday.